-The goal of the surgery is to remove all or part of the herniated disc pressing on a nerve root or spinal cord and is called discectomy.
+The goal of an endoscopic discectomy is to remove all or part of the herniated disc pressing on a nerve root or spinal cord.
 Thoracic discectomy can be performed either through the anterior approach (front side) or posterolateral approach (behind and the side).